libexpat/libexpat/CONTRIBUTING.md

 Thanks for your interest in contributing to the libexpat project or "Expat"! :+1:

 > [!TIP]
-> TL;DR: **The best move prior to creating a pull request**
+> TL;DR: **The best move before creating a pull request**
-> that is big, complex and/or controversial
+> that is big, complex, and/or controversial
 > is to [open a new issue](https://github.com/libexpat/libexpat/issues)
 > and discuss options moving forward :pray: :beers:

-Below I'll try to document what Expat needs and does not need, at this time.
+Below, I'll document what Expat needs and does not need, at this time.

 # What Expat needs (and does not need) in general

-Expat is…
+Expat is:

 - in maintenance mode,
 - unfunded,